elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 | Client-participation rate | The fraction of selected clients that report updates each round. | Model quality degrades when too few clients report; large-scale studies observe significant accuracy loss at low participation {% cite bonawitz2019towards %} {% cite fedscale2022 %}. | Export `fl_clients_participation_ratio` each round.
 Flower and NVFLARE expose this metric via Prometheus {% cite flower_monitoring2023 %} {% cite nvflare_monitoring %}. |
 | Per-round latency (p95) | The 95th-percentile duration of a training round. | Latency spikes warn of network congestion or stragglers {% cite beyer2018site %}. | Track `fl_round_duration_seconds` as a histogram; alert when p95 breaches the SLO budget for three consecutive windows. |

-* **Framework selection guidance**: rather than comparing frameworks feature by feature, consider the following decision criteria.
-[Flower](https://flower.ai) {% cite flower2022 %} is a Python-based framework with built-in secure aggregation (SecAgg+ from version 1.8) and a large community; it is a good starting point for most horizontal FL experiments {% cite flower_docs %} {% cite flower_secagg_example %}.
-If your regulatory environment requires homomorphic encryption for model training (for example, logistic regression or tree-based models), [FATE](https://github.com/FederatedAI/FATE) provides this out of the box {% cite fate2024 %}.
-For GPU-heavy workloads, [NVIDIA FLARE](https://developer.nvidia.com/flare) offers FedAvg, FedOpt and FedProx strategies {% cite flare2025 %}.
-[Substra](https://github.com/substra) adds a web interface for non-technical stakeholders to monitor training progress {% cite substra2025 %}.
+* **Framework selection guidance**: rather than comparing frameworks feature by feature, consider the following decision criteria. {% tool "flower" %} {% cite flower2022 %} is a Python-based framework with built-in secure aggregation (SecAgg+ from version 1.8) and a large community; it is a good starting point for most horizontal FL experiments {% cite flower_docs %} {% cite flower_secagg_example %}.
+If your regulatory environment requires homomorphic encryption for model training (for example, logistic regression or tree-based models), {% tool "fate" %} provides this out of the box {% cite fate2024 %}.
+For GPU-heavy workloads, {% tool "nvidia-flare" %} offers FedAvg, FedOpt and FedProx strategies {% cite flare2025 %}. {% tool "substra" %} adds a web interface for non-technical stakeholders to monitor training progress {% cite substra2025 %}.
 Whichever framework you choose, consider validating workflows locally through simulation before deploying to production.

-* **Publishing results**: package every federated run as an RO-Crate using runcrate.
+* **Publishing results**: package every federated run as an RO-Crate using {% tool "runcrate" %}.
 When publishing to a repository such as Zenodo, share aggregated evaluation metrics, model cards and code rather than raw model weights, which may encode sensitive information about the training data.

 * **Community channels**: the [Flower Slack](https://flower.ai/join-slack/) {% cite flower_slack %}, [FATE mailing list](https://groups.io/g/FedAI) {% cite fate_mailing %} {% cite fate_community %} and [ELIXIR Federated Human Data Slack](https://elixir-europe.org/internal-projects/commissioned-services/federated-human-data) {% cite ELIXIR_slack %} provide support and roadmap discussions.